WatchRecovering

 Why is MBX on Broken Stocks?

 MBX qualifies for the Watch on decline sigma.
-The recent drop measures 3.9σ over a 5-bar window — large enough that even a small percentage drop is structurally significant given the stock's typical day-to-day volatility (6.08%).
+The recent drop measures 5.4σ over a 20-bar window — large enough that even a small percentage drop is structurally significant given the stock's typical day-to-day volatility (6.03%).
+It additionally carries a Recovering badge — see below.

 Is MBX a falling knife?